 J You have two or more impairments and/or disabling medical conditions

-At every interview or audition, all candidates (whether or not they have made a disclosure of disability on their application) should be asked if there is anything they would like to tell the interviewers about the potential impact on study or practice placement of any long-term health condition, impairment, mental health support requirement and/or SpLD (e.g. dyslexia, dyspraxia).
+At every interview or audition, all candidates (whether or not they have made a disclosure of disability on their application) should be asked if there is anything they would like to tell the interviewers about the potential impact on study or practice placement of any long-term health condition, impairment, mental health support requirement and/or SpLD (including dyslexia, and dyspraxia).

-For example; “Do you have any additional learning needs as the result of a health condition or disability that may impact on your ability to study, undertake any practical elements of the course or complete a placement?”
+For example: “Do you have any additional learning needs as the result of a health condition or disability that may impact on your ability to study, undertake any practical elements of the course or complete a placement?”

 It is not discriminatory to ask this question if the same question is asked of all candidates.
 Some applicants won’t feel comfortable making a disclosure as they feel it could impact on their being offered a place.
 As part of the anticipatory duty to make reasonable adjustments, we offer students/applicants multiple opportunities to enable them to tell us about any support needs they may have.
 Edge Hill University positively encourages applicants and students to disclose any additional study requirements so we can make reasonable adjustments.

-Where an applicant has an obvious disability (e.g. if they are wheelchair user), the interviewer can ask how they feel they will manage their studies and what reasonable adjustments may have been effective in the past.
+Where an applicant has an obvious disability (such as if they are wheelchair user), the interviewer can ask how they feel they will manage their studies and what reasonable adjustments may have been effective in the past.
 They will likely be expert in their own requirements and based on their educational background they may already have acquired strategies to enable them to manage the subject they have applied for.

 If a disability or support requirement is disclosed or identified, the responsible staff member from the Faculty should contact the Disability Support teams in Catalyst (the SpLD team or the Inclusion team).
 They can support academic colleagues and the student to identify what reasonable adjustments could be made to enable them to participate in their chosen course and meet the learning outcomes as well as meeting the requirements of any professional bodies.
 The expectation is that all students should be able to meet the professional standards of the course but there may be different ways they could do this.